 information means information concerning the affairs of a person.

-[Section 31B inserted by No. 28 of 2006 s.
+[Section 31B inserted: No. 28 of 2006 s.
 57.]

 31C.
 Protection from liability for wrongdoing

 (1) A person is not liable for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act.